status-im/specs/status-EIPs.md

 Support: -
 Reference: https://eips.ethereum.org/EIPS/eip-1459
-Description: Allows the storing and retreving of nodes through merkle trees stored in TXT records of a domain.
+Description: Allows the storing and retrieving of nodes through merkle trees stored in TXT records of a domain.
 Used for: Finding Waku nodes.
 Related: -
 Sourcecode: -